SureshGXAI/mol-tox-predictor/README.md

 > Predicts activity across all 12 Tox21 assays from a SMILES string or chemical
 > name, tells you *which substructures* drove each prediction, and writes a
-> medicinal-chemistry narrative explaining the mechanism — entirely offline.
+> medicinal-chemistry narrative explaining the mechanism.

 ---

 ## Results (measured on this dataset)

-**Evaluation honesty — same Random-Forest model, only the split changes:**
+**Evaluation honesty - same Random-Forest model, only the split changes:**

 | Split | Mean ROC-AUC |
 |---|---|
 | random (the old methodology) | **0.8228** |
 | scaffold (honest) | **0.8057** |

-The mean moves ~0.017, but individual targets swing by **0.10–0.14** — a random split is not a reliable estimate of generalization to novel chemistry.
+The mean moves ~0.017, but individual targets swing by **0.10–0.14** - a random split is not a reliable estimate of generalization to novel chemistry.

 ![split inflation](reports/figures/compare_split_inflation.png)